almende/vis/CONTRIBUTING.md

 [Contributions](//github.com/almende/vis/blob/master/misc/how_to_help.md) to the vis.js library are very welcome!
 [We can't do this alone](//github.com/almende/vis/blob/master/misc/we_need_help.md).

 ### Questions
-If you have any *general question* on how to use the vis.js library in your own project please check out [stackoverflow](http://stackoverflow.com/questions/tagged/vis.js) for thinks like that. **This is NOT a JavaScript help forum!**
+If you have any *general question* on how to use the vis.js library in your own project please check out [stackoverflow](http://stackoverflow.com/questions/tagged/vis.js) for things like that. **This is NOT a JavaScript help forum!**

 ### Bugs, Problems and Feature-Requests
 If you really want to open a new issue: